 Sleep apnea patients are at increased risk for diabetes and cardiovascular disease, but mechanisms are unclear.
 Our laboratory is studying effects of sleep apnea on nocturnal metabolism sleeping with or without wearing their CPAP.
 Using this approach, we discovered that OSA increases plasma free fatty acids (FFA) and glucose during sleep.
 Now, we are examining the underlying mechanisms and consequences of OSA-induced FFA elevation using techniques such as beta blockade and stable isotopes.

-Team: Jonathan Jun, Chenjuan Gu, Naresh Punjabi, Robert Wolfe (UAMS), Elisabet Borsheim (UAMS), Alice Ryan (Univ of Maryland)
+Team: Jonathan Jun, Chenjuan Gu, Robert Wolfe (UAMS), Elisabet Borsheim (UAMS), Alice Ryan (Univ of Maryland)

 Funding: R01HL135483 (Jun) 2/1/2018 – 1/1/2023; R03HL138068 (Jun) 9/1/17 – 7/31/19

 The timing of meals may be important for weight control and heart health.
 Eating meals later in the day is linked with obesity and cardiovascular disease.
 We hypothesize that eating close to bedtime may delay the oxidation of fat impair nocturnal metabolism.
-To test this hypothesis we are performing a randomized trial of eating dinner at the “usual” time (around 6:00 PM) versus at a later time (around 10:00 PM).
+To test this hypothesis we are performing a randomized trial of eating dinner before or after dim light melatonin onset (DLMO).

 Team: Jonathan Jun, Chenjuan Gu, Daisy Duan, Luu Pham, Vsevolod Polotsky